TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-oss/ce-helm-chart.md

 helm install tyk-ce tyk-helm/tyk-headless -f values.yaml -n tyk
  ```

-Please note that by default, Gateway runs as Deployment and ReplicaCount is 1 because multiple instances of headless gateways won't sync API Definition.
+Please note that by default, Gateway runs as Deployment and ReplicaCount is 1.
+You should not update this part because multiple instances of headless gateways won't sync API Definition.

 #### Installation Video